IBM/classfinder/README.md

 # classfinder

 Find a Java class in a folder.
+Automatically expands `*.zip`, `*.jar`, and `*.jmod` files, searches them, and deletes the extracted directories afterwards.

 ## usage